A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Fusion of Dialogue Systems

-\textbf{\textit{LLMs and DMs in English}}: There are two major series of LLMs: GPT \citep{gpt,gpt2,gpt4} and LLaMA \citep{touvron2023llama, touvron2023llama2}.
-On one hand, the evolution of the GPT-series models initiated with GPT \citep{gpt} and has been consistently refined by OpenAI.
+\textbf{LLMs and DMs in English.} Out of lots of English models, Meta’s LLaMA series \citep{touvron2023llama,touvron2023llama2} is a leading example of open-sourced LLMs, while OpenAI’s GPT series \citep{instructgpt,gpt4} represents one of the most well-known proprietary models.
+On the one hand, the evolution of the GPT-series models initiated with GPT \citep{gpt} and has been consistently refined by OpenAI.
 This improvement involves scaling both the model size and the pre-training data size, including the incorporation of code data \citep{chen2021evaluating} and increasing the model parameters to a larger size, notably reaching 175 billion in GPT-3 \cite{brown2020language}.
-The culmination of these enhancements is evident in the success of ChatGPT, achieved through additional fine-tuning and alignment techniques based on the GPT-3.5 model.
+The culmination of these enhancements is evident in the success of ChatGPT, achieved through additional fine-tuning and alignment techniques from human feedback \citep{ouyang2022traininglanguagemodelsfollow} based on the GPT-3.5 model.
 Initially trained on a dataset of 570GB, ChatGPT supports input lengths of 4k and 16k, and demonstrates remarkable capabilities in human communication, boasting a substantial knowledge base, proficiency in reasoning through mathematical problems, accurate contextual understanding in multi-turn dialogues, alignment with human values to ensure safe use and following diverse user instructions.
 Subsequently, the introduction of GPT4 \citep{gpt4} further extends the model's capabilities, enabling the resolution of multi-modal tasks involving both image and text inputs and outputs.
 It is worthy noting that the maximum input window size is also doubled, which empowers the model to handle long context input.
-Benefiting from the cooperation with OpenAI, Microsoft release New Bing \footnote{\url{https://blogs.microsoft.com/wp-content/uploads/prod/sites/5/2023/02/The-new-Bing-Our-approach-to-Responsible-AI.pdf}}, which is a conversational agent based on GPT4, capabling to provide up-to-date information with the assistance of search engine.
+Benefiting from the cooperation with OpenAI, Microsoft release New Bing\footnote{\url{https://blogs.microsoft.com/wp-content/uploads/prod/sites/5/2023/02/The-new-Bing-Our-approach-to-Responsible-AI.pdf}}, which is a conversational agent based on GPT4, capabling to provide up-to-date information with the assistance of search engine.